 Bargate, Medieval city gate in Southampton, England

-The Bargate features two cylindrical stone towers, arrow slit windows, and flint walls rising above a central passageway through Southampton's fortifications.
+The Bargate is a medieval city gate with two cylindrical stone towers, arrow slit windows, and flint walls rising above a central passageway.
+The structure defines the northern boundary of the historic fortifications and connects two sections of the city.

-The north facade displays eleven heraldic shields representing prominent families, along with lead lion sculptures and a sundial added in the 18th century.
+The north side displays eleven heraldic shields from prominent families, along with lead lion sculptures and an 18th-century sundial.
+These decorations tell the story of the gate's importance to the city and its ruling families.

 Location: City of Southampton